TeXUsersGroup/tugboat/capsules/crossref/README-process.txt

 and decrement <integer>.
 We always want to work from the last-done issue backwards.
 Without this change, no .rpi files will be created.

+In ../Makefile, set crossref_iss and testiss to the new <integer>.

 Then, in general this is a mix of submitting a new issue (described in ~tubprod/README) and making an issue public (described above).
 In short:
 - create per-article abs/bbl.tex files.